Erik-Donath/Sodium/README.md

 <b>4:</b> Linux: Use ```sudo docker run --rm -it -v ./:/root/env:Z sodium-buildenv```<br>
 <b>5:</b> <b>Run</b> ```qemu-system-x86_64 -debugcon stdio -cdrom dist/Sodium.iso``` to start the OS!
 (Only if qemu is install)<br>

-You can also run the OS by using the .iso file directly (For example in VBox or on a LiveUSB).
+You can also run the OS by using the .iso file directly (For example in VirtualBox or on a LiveUSB).

-## Architekture
+## Architecture
-Here is an overview of the current project Architekture
+Here is an overview of the current project architecture
 ```
 Sodium
 ├── buildenv